 Some Last Advice

+Become a photographer learning.
 Strengthening your photography skills is about learning to capture the kinds of photos that you want to take.
 However, this development will only come from practice and a sense of fun and enjoyment.
-Our last advice to you is to be ready with your camera and to not let fear and perfectionism keep you from taking a shot as you see it.
-Be prepared with the right camera settings, an easy setup, and an empty memory card.
+Our last advice is to be ready with your camera and not let fear and perfectionism keep you from taking a shot as you see it.
+Be prepared with the proper camera settings, an easy setup, and an empty memory card.
 Digital photography is very forgiving, so don’t be afraid to take a few shots you aren’t sure about.
 This kind of experimentation is how we learn.